ajour/ajour/CLI.md

     install    Install an addon from the command line update              Update all addons and WeakAuras
-    update-addons       Update all addons from the command line then exit update-weakauras    Update all WeakAuras from the command line then exit`
+    update-addons       Update all addons from the command line then exit update-auras        Update all WeakAura and Plater auras from the command line then exit
 ```

 ## Options